 (4) The Roll of Practitioners must, during office hours, be open to inspection by any person without fee.

-(5) A certificate of a Registrar of the Supreme Court as to any matter in the Roll of Practitioners is conclusive evidence of that matter.
+(5) A certificate of a registrar of the Supreme Court as to any matter in the Roll of Practitioners is conclusive evidence of that matter.

 32. Certificate of admission

-(1) Every person who is admitted as a legal practitioner is entitled to obtain from a Registrar of the Supreme Court a certificate of that admission.
+(1) Every person who is admitted as a legal practitioner is entitled to obtain from a registrar of the Supreme Court a certificate of that admission.

 (2) The certificate is to be in a form prescribed by the rules.